 Colongra is located on the Central Coast of NSW, adjacent to the now demolished Munmorah Power Station on the shores of Lake Munmorah, and within the Central Coast Council local government area.
-The location of Colongra is illustrated in Figure 1.
+The location of Colongra is illustrated below in Figure 1 and Figure 2.